XIMDEX/structured-data/doc/guide.md

 #### Using item show parameter

-This argument can be used to show extra information in the desired item.
-It can contain some values separated by commas.
+This argument can be used to show extra information about the specified item.
+It can contain a list of values separated by commas.

 Usage: